seiszhang/ucerf3-etas-results/2019_09_24-ComCatM6p4_ci38443183_PointSources_NoFaults/README.md

 These plots compare simulated sequences with data from ComCat.
 All plots only consider events with hypocenters inside the ComCat region defined in the JSON input file.

-Last updated at 2020/02/26 12:05:10 UTC, 236.8 days after the simulation start time.
+Last updated at 2020/03/04 21:33:32 UTC, 8 months after the simulation start time.

-Total matching ComCat events found: 1156
+Total matching ComCat events found: 1167

 ### ComCat Magnitude-Number Distributions
 *[(top)](#table-of-contents)*